$0 Colorado Foster Care Quick-Start Checklist

 For rural families, the transportation cost component is worth considering.
 Scheduled medical and behavioral health appointments for foster children may require driving to larger towns or the nearest metro area.
 Therapeutic foster care children may have more intensive appointment schedules.
 Some counties provide transportation reimbursement; others do not.
 Clarify this with your caseworker or CPA before placement.

 All foster children are eligible for Health First Colorado (Medicaid), covering medical, dental, and behavioral health.
-In rural counties where in-network providers are limited, telehealth for behavioral health services has become significantly more accessible and is typically covered.
+In rural counties where providers are limited, ask the caseworker or provider whether telehealth is available and covered for the child's needs.

 ICWA Considerations in Western Colorado